 When we started out looking at campers, we knew we wanted a few things: We wanted a walk-around “real” queen bed (RV queen-sized mattresses chop off 5 inches off the end), a sofa instead of a kitchen table and a corner shower instead of a tub.
 We didn’t need or want bunks.
 We just wanted a small camper designed for a couple.

 When it comes to a camper, buy what you are going to use it for regularly.
 If you have grown kids who might join you now and then on a weekend, I suggest getting a tent for them.
 If you know you are taking your teenage kids (or grandchildren) and they cannot sleep in the same bed without the start of World War III, bunks it is!

 Don’t spend more money to get extra space in your camper “just in case” someone might come with you.
 It’s not worth it!

 We found the Passport Elite 23RB at our first RV show and loved it.
-We looked at several variations of that floor plan but were hard pressed to find a camper which fit our needs better.
+We looked at several variations of that floor plan but were hard-pressed to find a camper that fit our needs better.